Elastic Search vs Pinecone comparison

 Buyer's Guide

-Find out what your peers are saying about Elastic, Meta, Chroma and others in Vector Databases.
-Updated: April 2024.
+Find out what your peers are saying about Elastic Search vs. Pinecone and other solutions.
+Updated: May 2024.

-Elastic Search is ranked 1st in Vector Databases with 59 reviews while Pinecone is ranked 5th in Vector Databases with 2 reviews.
+Elastic Search is ranked 1st in Vector Databases with 59 reviews while Pinecone is ranked 6th in Vector Databases with 4 reviews.
 Elastic Search is rated 8.2, while Pinecone is rated 8.0.
 The top reviewer of Elastic Search writes "Played a crucial role in enhancing our cybersecurity efforts ".
-On the other hand, the top reviewer of Pinecone writes "A reliable cloud solution for building an ERP dashboard".
+On the other hand, the top reviewer of Pinecone writes "Helps retrieve data, relatively cheaper, and provides useful documentation".
 Elastic Search is most compared with Faiss, Milvus, Azure Search, Amazon Kendra and Qdrant, whereas Pinecone is most compared with OpenSearch, Faiss, Qdrant, Redis and LanceDB.
+See our Elastic Search vs. Pinecone report.

 See our list of best Vector Databases vendors.